A 5 minute conversation about why professional copywriters cost so much

 Well, my coffee and bagel were ready, so it was time for me to head out.

-The first one was my business card, and I told him to give me a call if he’d like my help with his next promotion.
+But before I left, I handed him my business card and told him to give me a call if he’d like my help with his next promotion.

-The second card was my complimentary DIY copywriting kit, with all the tools he’d ever need to write his own compelling copy.
+Then, (because I just wanted to end on a clever note)… I handed him a second card I sometimes carry.
+It was my complimentary DIY copywriting kit, with all the tools he’d ever need to write his own compelling copy.

 On one side is the numbers 0 – 9, plus a few punctuation marks.
 On the other side is the alphabet.
 All he needs to do is figure out which order to put them in… and he’s good to go.